crivera8/reproducible-research/content/python/_index.md

   I've long used Perl, but I've switched to Ruby, and I'm trying to also be proficient in Python.
-I prefer Ruby to Python, but Python is much more widely used, and so if you're going to just learn one such language, learn Python.
+I prefer Ruby to Python, but Python is much more widely used.
+So if you're going to just learn one such language, learn Python.